Hong Kong Disneyland

 Hotels

 Disney Explorers Lodge is an exploration themed hotel, with different areas inspired by travels to an African savannah, a South American rainforest, a Polynesian island paradise and the natural beauty of Asia.
-It is the newest and largest Hong Kong Disneyland Resort hotel, with 750 rooms.
+It is the largest Hong Kong Disneyland Resort hotel, with 750 rooms.
+There are four themed gardens surrounding the hotel, along with a pool and an indoor play area for kids.

 Hong Kong Disneyland Hotel is a Victorian-style hotel modeled on Disney’s Grand Floridian at Walt Disney World, with 400 rooms.
-MouseSavers.com founder Mary Waring visited this hotel and thought it was very attractive, with high-end finishes and gorgeous inlaid marble floors.
-You can see her photos of Hong Kong Disneyland Hotel from her February 2008 trip.
+Like the Grand Floridian, it is very attractive, with high-end finishes and gorgeous inlaid marble floors.
+There is a Bibbidi Bobbidi Boutique, an indoor pool, an outdoor pool, a playground, an indoor children’s activity center and a classic English garden hedge maze.

 There is shuttle service from the hotels to a bus stop located about 5 minutes’ walk to the park, through an entrance plaza.